Show Table of Contents

 - Queue depth

-socket option.
-For more information on both, refer to Section 8.2, “Optimized Network Settings”
+SO_RCVBUFsocket option.
+For more information on both, refer to Section 8.2, “Optimized Network Settings”.

 - Application call frequency